cozy/cozy-stack/docs/auth.md

 ### GET /auth/register/:client-id

 This route is used by the clients to get informations about them-selves.
-The client has to sent its registration access token to be able to use this endpoint.
+The client has to send its registration access token to be able to use this endpoint.

 See [OAuth 2.0 Dynamic Client Registration Management